 If your used vehicle passes the above review, it will be cleared by U.S. customs and then subsequently loaded onto the ship.
 Should you have any additional concerns about this process or if there is anything unique about your circumstance, please consult this guide put together by U.S. Customs and Border Security.

 Import Restrictions for Used Vehicles Imported Into Togo

 There are no notable restrictions placed upon the import of used vehicles into the country of Togo.
 Imported used vehicles can be of any age, and they can also be either left-hand or right-hand drive vehicles.
 While Togo does not place any restrictions as pertains to the roadworthiness of imported vehicles, such vehicles must meet the bare minimum of safety and emissions standards.

 These safety and emissions standards are not exceptionally rigorous, though, and they mostly pertain to motorcycles and diesel-fueled vehicles.
 To learn more about these standards, you can consult the website for the United Nations Environmental Program (UNEP), which oversees standards in Togo and the rest of Sub-Saharan Africa.
-To learn about Togo’s emissions standards, you can consult this document put together by UNEP.

 Getting Your Used or Salvage Car Through Togo’s Customs